rabidgremlin/onepagezinemaker-cli/README.md

 # onepagezinemaker-cli
-Create a one page zine from a multipage PDF using a CLI.
+Create a one page zine from a multi-page PDF using a CLI.
 Supply a PDF with 8 pages and an optional 1 page "poster" pdf.